 Free verse – poetry that has no regular metre or line lengths, and is often unrhymed – has been a feature of poetry since at least the nineteenth century, although earlier examples can also be found.
 However, much of the real innovation in free verse arguably happened in the nineteenth century – particularly in America and France – and the first few decades of the twentieth century, so the following ten classic examples of free verse are mostly from this period.
 What do you think are the best examples of free verse poems?
+We explain what free verse is here.

-Christopher Smart, ‘My Cat Jeoffrey’.
+Christopher Smart, ‘My Cat Jeoffry’.

 For I will consider my Cat Jeoffry.